-The construction industry has a high rate of accidents – many of which, in California, is referred to a construction accident attorney in Long Beach and nearby towns in the LA metro area.
+The construction industry has a high rate of accidents – many of which, in California, is referred to a construction accident attorney in California and nearby towns in the LA metro area.
 Because California has a temperate climate and progressive economy, construction represents a large industry.

 The Department of Industrial Relations in California reported that the construction industry recorded 464 fatalities from 2013 to 2019.
 Of the 71 cases reported in 2018, 29 deaths were the result of falls, trips, and slips.

 In 2019, the construction industry experienced 84 fatalities with 35 of the deaths resulting from falls, trips, and slips.
 Seventeen of the mishaps were related to transportation while 13 cases involved contact with construction equipment or an object.